THE CHANGE MAKERS PODCAST

 We learn more about common issues, impacting on our intimate self-care, both during and beyond the menopause transition.
 If you've noticed your libido change, are experiencing any discomfort or itchiness in your vulva-vaginal area, or penetrative sex has become painful, you are not alone!
 Find out what support options are available - medical treatment and specialists, lubes, vibrators and vaginal rings, as well as lifestyle and mind-related tools.

 Episode 4: "Deepening Connections in Menopause".
 Released Sept 21

-Following the previous week's episode on Intimate Self-Care, we thought it a great follow-on to chat with Susan Quilliam, an experienced psychotherapist and relationship coach.
+Following the previous week's episode on Intimate Self-Care, we thought it a great follow-on to chat with Susan Quilliam, an experienced relationship coach.
 She's also author of seven books, including best sellers, 'Joy of Sex' and 'Stop Arguing, Start Talking', so she has plenty to say on how to navigate relationships in times of turbulent change.

 Shifts in sex desire, incontinence and vaginal atrophy may all have an impact on intimacy.
 Susan provokes us to reframe intimacy and provides some golden nuggets in opening up communication and deepening connections with loved ones around us.
 You'll come away learning about the four C's and how to apply them to your life.

 In this episode, we join Maisie Hill, hormone health specialist and author of the best selling books, 'Period Power' and 'Perimenopause Power'.